 \subsection{Qualitative results}

-Fig.\ref{fig:crossaff}(a) shows the affinity learned in CSFR between the input pairs.
-Fig.\ref{fig:crossaff}(b) shows the affinity learned in ISFR in each sample.
+Figure\ref{fig:crossaff}(a) shows the affinity learned in CSFR between the input pairs.
+Figure\ref{fig:crossaff}(b) shows the affinity learned in ISFR in each sample.
 We show the affinity map on the left to the selected point on the right.
 The point clouds are sparse since we perform CSFR and ISFR in down-sampled features.
-Obviously, both the modules have successfully learned to propagate features from the same class.
+Obviously, both modules have successfully learned to propagate features from the same class.

-We provide visualizations of our final segmentation predictions in Fig.\ref{fig:visfinal}.
-We compare our results with the ground truth and the predictions from fully supervised counterpart.
+We provide visualizations of our final segmentation predictions in Figure\ref{fig:visfinal}.
+We compare our results with the ground truth and the predictions from the fully supervised counterpart.
 We can see that our method performs even better in label consistency and in hard examples like the fourth row.